Minimalism: What Is The Best Number Of Shoes to Own?

 Women’s Shoe Collection:

-For women, a minimalist shoe collection might consist of 10 to 15 pairs, including versatile options like sneakers, heels, flats, and boots.
+For women, a minimalist shoe collection might include 10 to 15 pairs, including versatile options such as sneakers, heels, flats, and boots.

 Men’s Shoe Collection:

-Men can aim for a collection of 5 to 10 pairs, covering the essentials such as casual, formal, athletic, and seasonal footwear.
+Men can aim to build a collection of 5 to 10 pairs, covering essentials such as casual, formal, athletic, and seasonal footwear.

-I am uncomfortable with 5 pairs but I feel that is the best number of shoes to own.
+I am uncomfortable with five pairs, but I feel that is the best number of shoes to own.
 Sneakers, Boots, Dress Shoes, Sandals, and Hiking Shoes.

 Choosing the Right Shoes